 Additional Required Materials for International Applicants - Must also be received by the deadline

-- TOEFL Scores: International Applicants must submit TOEFL Scores.
-The minimum requirements for admission are a total score of 80 in the internet-based test.
-Typically successful applicants score significantly higher than the minimum.
-A speaking score of 26 is required to be eligible for Teaching Assistant positions..
-Students scoring 22-25 must pass an additional English Exam when they arrive in order to be eligible to TA.
-Please request OFFICIAL SCORES from ETS using the following codes
+- TOEFL/IELTS Scores: International Applicants must submit TOEFL or IELTS scores.
+The minimum requirements for admission are a total score of 80 on the internet-based TOEFL test OR a whole test score of 6.5 on IELTS.
+Typically successful applicants score significantly higher than these minimums.
+A TOEFL speaking score of 26 or an IELTS speaking score of 8 is required to be eligible for Teaching Assistant positions..
+Students with a TOEFL speaking score of 23-25 or an IELTS speaking score of 7-7.5 must pass an additional English Exam when they arrive in order to be eligible to TA.
+Please request OFFICIAL SCORES from the relevant testing agency using the following codes:

 UC Davis Institution Code: 4834